thisisjeffsnow/project-euler-archives/Problem 9 - Special Pythagorean Triplet/solution.md

 if $a^2 + b^2 = c^2$, then $\left(\frac{a}{k}\right)^2 + \left(\frac{b}{k}\right)^2 = \left(\frac{c}{k}\right)^2$, and $\frac{a}{k} + \frac{b}{k} = \frac{c}{k}$.

 It is not a bad idea to investigate smaller triplets which sum to a divisor of $1000$.
-In fact, since we are given that there is only triplet with the required property, there must be only one value of $k$ that satisifies this.
+In fact, since we are given that there is only triplet with the required property, there must exist one triplet of relative prime integers with one value of $k$.

-If you list some common triplets with their sums like this:
+If you list some common relatively prime triplets with their sums like this:

 $(3, 4, 5) = 12$